 Not only was she reaping the rewards of her diligence and hard work, but she also recognized that first impressions are lasting, especially in the business world.
 It was her duty to always maintain a positive self-image and through drive and determination dropped 70 lbs to achieve her goal.

-Today, Charlyn enjoys the reality that has materialized out of the dream that started some twenty-three years ago.
+Today, Charlyn enjoys the reality that has materialized out of the dream that started some twenty-five years ago.
 She was given a chance in Canada when she had absolutely nothing.
 This remarkable woman has become a true inspiration and testament to young females everywhere who want to venture into the corporate world.